Updated on 2025-07-30 GMT+08:00

 CodeArts Check provides cloud-based code quality management, static code check (quality and style), security check, issue fixing suggestions, and trend analysis.

-As Phoenix becomes increasingly larger, more issues have occurred, involving high fixing costs.
+As Phoenix Mall becomes increasingly larger, many issues have occurred, requiring high fixing costs.
 However, no unified coding standards are available.
-The project manager suggests some basic standards, continuous static code scanning, and issue fixing within Sprints.
+The project manager suggests some basic standards, continuous static code scanning, and issue fixing within sprints.

-This section describes how developer Chris scans static code and identify and fix issues for different technology stacks.
+This section describes how developer Chris performs static code scans and identifies and fixes issues for different technology stacks.

-The sample project has four preset code check tasks.
+The sample project presets four code check tasks.

 Table 1 Preset tasks